 Inventories are stated at the lower of cost or net realizable value.
 Cost includes all costs incurred to bring each product to its present location and condition.
-Market provisions in respect of lower of cost or market adjustments and inventory expected to be used in greater than two years are applied to the gross value of the inventory through a reserve of approximately \$625,000 and \$587,000 at March 31, 2024 and December 31, 2023, respectively.
+Inventory reserves consist of obsolete and/or slow-moving items based on inventory levels in excess of planned sales activity.
+These reserves are applied to the gross value of the inventory and are approximately \$766,000 and \$627,000 as of June 30, 2024 and December 31, 2023, respectively.
 Pre-production and start-up costs are expensed as incurred.